SimeonAllmendinger/SyntheticImageGeneration/README.md

 python3 src/components/test.py --model=ElucidatedImagen --text='grasper grasp gallbladder in callot triangle dissection' --cond_scale=3
 ```

-You can apply the Imagen and ElucidatedImagen model, various conditiong scales and a suitable text prompt according to your desire!
+You can apply the Imagen and Elucidated Imagen model, various conditiong scales and a suitable text prompt according to your desire!
 Feel free to try everything out.
-(The sampling of the Elucidated Imagen model also works well on a machine without GPU)
+(The sampling of the Elucidated Imagen model also works well on a machine without GPU).

-The links of the diffusion-based model weights can be found in the table.
-Their hyperparameter configurations are contained in the config files respectively.
-[Model Config Folder](https://github.com/SimeonAllmendinger/SyntheticImageGeneration/tree/main/configs/models) :
+The hyperparameter configurations of the diffusion-based models are contained in the config file respectively ([Model Config Folder](https://github.com/SimeonAllmendinger/SyntheticImageGeneration/tree/main/configs/models)).
+Their weights can be found in the table:

 | Model             | Training Dataset          |    Link                           |
 | ---               | ---                       | ---                               |